Communist Party of Burma: World War II (1941–1945)

-Aung San became increasingly sceptical of Japan's ability to win the war as time progressed, and in mid-1944 he decided to switch sides, reaching out to his former comrades in the CPB.
-The CPB, together with the BNA and the People's Revolutionary Party (PSP) formed the Anti-Fascist Organisation (AFO) at a secret meeting in Pegu in August 1944.
+Aung San became increasingly sceptical of Japan's ability to win the war as time progressed, and in mid-1944, he decided to switch sides, reaching out to his former comrades in the CPB.
+The CPB, together with the BNA and the People's Revolutionary Party (PSP), formed the Anti-Fascist Organisation (AFO) at a secret meeting in Pegu in August 1944.
 The AFO was later renamed the Anti-Fascist People's Freedom League (AFPFL) on 3 March 1945.
-Five days later on 8 March 1945, the communist commander Ba Htoo of the northwest command based in Mandalay started a rebellion against the Japanese.
+Five days later, on 8 March 1945, the communist commander Ba Htoo of the northwest command based in Mandalay started a rebellion against the Japanese.
 The rebellion escalated into a national uprising on 27 March 1945, led by the BNA under the command of Aung San.
 Japanese forces capitulated by July 1945, and the AFPFL became Burma's most influential political party in the post-war years leading up to independence and for several years after independence was achieved.

+During the war years, the CPB served as the most effective part of the AFPFL, being behind many of the key political and organisational decisions taken by the organisation, such as organising British support and training for resistance fighters, and holding a pivotal role in the anti-Japanese uprising.
+Soviet scholars estimated that units under CPB control were behind 50% of Japanese casualties in Burma inflicted by the AFPFL and ended the war with 40,000 guerrillas to their name.